allegations0/foc/docs/textcheatsheet.md

   // unit must be injured
   injured: true,

+  // unit must be of this duty:
+  duty: 'rescuer',

   // will return the unit with the maximum skill at:
   skill_max: setup.skill.arcane,
 })>>